ericmoritz/restexperiments/data-collation/README.rst

     Uses Varnish's ESI functionality to fetch the two pieces of data by means of web resources identified by URIs

+ajax
+    Ajax is only simulated by benchmarking the two data resources and the esi template.
+I sum the three rps numbers to get a rough guess at how long the batch would take

 Methodology
 ------------